megumiteam/wp-syndicate/readme.txt

 === WP Syndicate ===
-Contributors: horike,megumithemes
+Contributors: horike,amimotoami,webnist,wokamoto,gatespace,mt8biz
 Tags:feed, rss
 Requires at least: 4.3
-Tested up to: 4.4.1
+Tested up to: 4.9.5
-Stable tag: 1.1.22
+Stable tag: 1.1.23

 == Description ==
 It is a plug-in that WP Syndicate takes in an RSS feed, it is possible to capture the content of other sites on the WordPress site.